Hair loss news first:

 — Salamander’s are known for their limb regenerative abilities.
 And now, a team from Australia claims that a stem cell therapy that is capable of regenerating any human tissue damaged by injury, disease, or aging could be available within a few years due to the development of new techniques.

 — Implant lets paralyzed man play guitar.
-I suspect that hair loss and paralysis could both be cured around the same time by the end of 2020 at the latest.
+Just imagine if hair loss and paralysis both get cured by the end of 2020.

 — Two new breakthroughs in diabetes treatment: one makes sense, but the other is a bit of a surprise.
-For probably the 4th time on this blog, I will repeat that the UK’s much maligned gossip rag “The Daily Mail” seems to be at the forefront of covering important hair loss and medical news stories.
-I am always impressed by them.
+For probably the 4th time on this blog, I repeat that the UK’s much maligned gossip rag “The Daily Mail” seems to be at the forefront of covering important hair loss and medical news stories.

 — Gene therapy that restores eyesight in some to be tested on humans.
-Everyone seems to be having an easier time moving from testing on animals to testing on humans in comparison to hair loss researchers and companies:-(
+Everyone seems to be having an easier time moving from testing on animals to testing on humans in comparison to hair loss researchers.

-— First 3D printed drug Spritam (for epilepsy treatment) now FDA approved for sale in the US.
+— First 3D printed drug Spritam (Levetiracetam) for epilepsy treatment now FDA approved for sale in the US.